ehrpg/qstar/docs/index.md

 ### Contests

-When two parties compete with each other in the same or even different [Skill](/character/skills#skills) and stats, both parties have to make a check.
+When two parties compete with each other in the same Skill or even different Skills and stats, both parties have to roll.
 The party with the higher result wins the contest.
 On a tie both parties roll again.

+## Getting Started

+Get started by reading the [Character Creation](/character/character-creation) section.

 ## Glossary